 All PDF Research Advocates have completed a three-day training program, one of PDF's Learning Institutes, during which they are trained by leading experts from the field about the science of Parkinson’s and the development of new treatments.
 (See our curriculum here).
 Each person who completes a Learning Institute takes on the role of PDF Research Advocate.

 The training is just the beginning of a Research Advocate's work and PDF's support of his or her advocacy.
 The entire network works closely with PDF staff and each other to identify advocacy opportunities, participate in ongoing education, share resources and network.

-We recommend these trainings to individuals who can commit at least five hours a month to research advocacy work.
+We recommend these trainings to individuals who can commit at least two to three hours a month to research advocacy work.

 Are you interested in playing your part in changing research, but have decided that an in-person training is not an option right now?